prakashjayy/prakashjayy/README.md

 Working as Senior Data scientist at [Qure.AI](https://qure.ai/),

 ### About me 🕴️
 I am mostly looking at some data and trying to make sense of it.
-I would like to call myself a `Data Scientist & an Engineer`.
+I would like to call myself a `Data Scientist & Engineer`.
 I expertise in **Machine learning** and **Deep learning**.
 I use `Python` for writing code and always trying to make myself 1% better at it.
 I extensively document my work and love to look at the code I have written on `GitHub` (only).

 I expertise in `Computer vision` and solved different problems using Retail, satellite, medical & document images.
 Also have keen interest in time series forecasting and recommendation systems.